LyneQ/orion-auth/docs/en.md

 ### Environment Variables:

+- `PORT`: configure witch port nest will use (optional: 3000 by default)
 - `DATABASE_URL`: Database connection URL
 - `JWT_SECRET`: Secret key for JWT token generation
 - `JWT_EXPIRES_IN`: JWT tokens validity duration (e.g.: "1h")
+- `CSRF_SECRET`: used as auth (x-csrf-token in the header) for the route /csrf-token

 ## Data Models